Current Account in Portugal

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumers turned slightly more optimistic in June, with the consumer confidence index rising to minus 8.4 points from minus 9.0 points in May.
+Consumer sentiment slumped in December, with the consumer confidence index slipping to minus 8.3 points from minus 6.9 points in November.